Floristic inventories are catalogs of biological

 lobeliads.
 Maggie completed her doctoral degree at the University of Wisconsin

-and is now an Assistant Professor at Eastern Michigan University, Ypsalanti.
+and is now an Associate Professor at Eastern Michigan University, Ypsalanti.
 The

-results of Maggie’s thesis research were published in the following article:
+results of Maggie’s thesis research while an undergraduate at NAU were published in the following article:

 Koopman, M. M., & Ayers, T. J. 2005.
 Nectar spur evolutionin the Mexican lobelias (Campanulaceae: Lobelioideae).
 American Journal of Botany 92(3): 558–562.